-Project program and portfolio management is the component of process excellence that enables and drives the execution of breakthrough opportunities.
+Project management, project program and portfolio management is the component of process excellence that enables and drives the execution of breakthrough opportunities.
 It provides the discipline and structure to launch the right projects with outcomes delivered on time, in the budget, and of the required quality.

 Portfolio management takes care of: